FPAL-Stanford-University/FloATPy/README.md

 ### Contribution guidelines ###

 Pleas put all tests in the `floatpy/tests` directory.
-Tests are preferably to be written in Jupyter Notebook.
-Please see the [coding style](https://github.com/mlwong/FloATPy/wiki/Coding-Style) for adding new modules to the toolbox.
+Tests are required for every module in the package.
+Please see the [coding style](https://github.com/mlwong/FloATPy/wiki/Coding-Style) for adding new modules to the toolbox and [testing directives](https://github.com/mlwong/FloATPy/wiki/Testing-Directives) to add the corresponding tests.

 ### Who do I talk to? ###